tariqsaidofficial/WaQtor/SECURITY.md

 - Keep researchers informed throughout the remediation process
 - Release security patches promptly

-Thank you for helping keep Waqtor and its users safe!
+Thank you for helping keep WaQtor and its users safe!

 ---

-**Waqtor Security Team**
+**WaQtor Security Team**
 Maintained by Tariq Said (DXBMark)